snipevx/snipevx.github.io/src/content/posts/dissecting-gremlin.md

 We can also see the detection score on virus total in the results.

 Then we check the libraries this malware is importing.
+We see it uses generic bcrypt.dll library for cryptographic operations, user32.dll for user based operations and iphlpapi.dll for networking.

 ![](./images/gremlin/s3.png)